 Completion of this Core Curriculum is a graduation requirement for all bachelor's degrees.
-Note: Each degree program may require specific courses as a part of the Core Curriculum.
+Each degree program may require specific courses as a part of the Core Curriculum.
 Please consult appropriate programs.

-Humanities / Fine Arts
+HUMANITIES/FINE ARTS

-EN 101 Composition I EN 102 Composition and Literature II HI 201 American History I BU 105 Leadership & Public Speaking FA 110 Art, Literature, Music Appreciation & Worldvie PH 210 Introduction to Logic 3 hours 3 hours 3 hours 3 hours ew 3 hours 3 hours
+EN 101 Composition 3 hours

+EN 102 Composition and Literature 3 hours

+HI 201 American History I 3 hours

+BU 105 Leadership & Public Speaking 3 hours

+FA 110 Art, Literature, Music Appreciation & Worldview 3 hours

-Social / Behavioral Sciences
+PH 210 Introduction to Logic 3 hours

+SOCIAL/BEHAVIORAL SCIENCES
-PO 101 American National Government 3 hours

-PY 220 Human Growth and Development 3 hours
+PO 101 American National Government 3 hours PY 220 Human Growth and Development 3 hours

-Natural Science / Mathematics

-• 4 hours
+NATURAL SCIENCE/MATHEMATICS

-BI 101 Concepts in Biology 4 nours
+BI 101 Concepts in Biology 4 hours

-Great Commission Studies
+GREAT COMMISSION STUDIES

 CS 101 Bible Survey 3 hours

 CS 322 Christian Theology I 3 hours

 CS 323 Christian Theology II 3 hours

 CS/HI 330 Baptist History 3 hours

 MI 251 Intro to Great Commission 3 hours

-Other Institutional Requirements
+OTHER INSTITUTIONAL REQUIREMENTS

-FD 100 Foundations I: Intro to Christian Worldview 0 hours

-FD 200 Christian Worldview 1 hour

-FD 300 Christian Worldview Project 0 hours

-FD 400 Christian Worldview Capstone 0 hours

-Physical Well Being with Activity Lab 2 hours
+FD 100 Foundations I: Intro to Christian Worldview FD 200 Foundations II: Christian Worldview FD 300 Foundations III: Christian Worldview Project FD 400 Foundations IV: Christian Worldview Capstone 0 hours 1 hour 0 hours 0 hours Physical Well Being with Activity Lab (1 hour/Fall, 1 hour/Spring) 2 hours 46 hours

-(1 hour/Fall 1 hour/Spring)

-General Requirements for Bachelor's Degrees
+GENERAL REQUIREMENTS FOR BACHELOR'S DEGREE

-In order to meet requirements for a bachelor's degree from Truett-McConnell College, a student must complete all of the following requirements: Completion of the Bachelor's Degree General Education Core Curriculum requirements.
+In order to meet requirements for a bachelor's degree from Truett McConnell University, a student must complete all of the following requirements:

-Completion of a minimum of 120 semester hours as applicable.

-Completion of a minimum resident study of 30 of the final 45 semester hours at Truett-McConnell College.

-Completion of 25% of total degree hours at Truett-McConnell College.

-Completion of an approved program of study.

-Completion of at least 39 hours in courses numbered 300 and above.

-Declaration of a major and minor (if applicable) field of study no later than the beginning of the junior year.

-Submission of an application for degree candidacy to the Registrar's Office no later than the published annually approved date.

-Approval by the faculty for graduation.

-Discharge of all financial obligations to the College.
-Successful completion of the capstone course, if available.

-Applicants who apply for graduation and fail to meet the above requirements and deadlines must reapply.
+- Completion of the Bachelor's Degree General Education Core Curriculum. - Completion of a minimum of 120 semester hours as applicable. - Completion of a minimum resident study of 30 of the final 45 semester hours at Truett McConnell University. - Completion of 25% of total degree hours at Truett McConnell University. - Completion of an approved program of study. - Completion of at least 39 hours in courses numbered 300 and above. - Declaration of a major and minor (if applicable) field of study no later than the beginning of the junior year. - Submission of an application for degree candidacy to the Registrar's Office no later than the published annually approved date. - Approval by the faculty for graduation. - Discharge of all financial obligations to the University. - Successful completion of the capstone course, if applicable. - Applicants who apply for graduation and fail to meet the above requirements and deadlines must reapply.

-Students seeking an additional Bachelors Degree must complete specific requirements for the degree with a minimum of 32 semester hours at Truett-McConnell College of non-duplicated courses.

-Participation in commencement.
-(Absence requires permission from the Vice President for Academic Services.)

-Participation in commencement is contingent on successful completion of all graduation requirements.

-Each student is responsible for knowing and fulfilling the curriculum requirements and the graduation requirements of the College.

-Each student must complete the four components of the Quality Enhancement Plan (QEP), also known as Foundations.

-Earn a minimum cumulative GPA of 2.0.
+- Students seeking an additional Bachelor's Degree must complete specific requirements for the degree with a minimum of 32 semester hours at Truett McConnell University of non-duplicated courses. - Participation in commencement.
+(Absence requires permission from the Vice President for Academic Services). - Participation in commencement is contingent on successful completion of all graduation requirements. - Each student is responsible for knowing and fulfilling the curriculum requirements and the graduation requirements of the University. - Each student must complete the four components of the Quality Enhancement Plan (QEP), also known as Foundations. - Earn a minimum cumulative GPA of 2.0. - Pass the Math Competency Exam or successfully complete requirements of MA 099: Intermediate Algebra with a grade of C or higher.

-Pass the Math Competency Exam or successfully complete requirements of MA 099: Intermediate Algebra with a grade of C or higher.
-Note: Regardless of academic achievement, students must be cleared of all probationary restrictions before being approved for graduation.
-A student on probation may not graduate from Truett-McConnell College until the probation has been removed.
+NOTE: Regardless of academic achievement, students must be cleared of all probationary restrictions before being approved for graduation.
+A student on probation may not graduate from Truett McConnell University until the probation has been removed.